ian-p-johnson/order-book/README.md

 * Only minimal error checking was applied in the core Order Book APi.
 This is intentional as the library could have uses inside a critical performance loop of a simulation as well as live trading.
 Regular java will deal with most situations using null pointer, subscript checking and other unchecked exceptions.
-However, Some common, easy to check and difficult to trace conditions will be checked but only where the Java standard treatment would likely not pick up a problem and lead to soft failures
+Some checks will be made to mitigate difficult to trace conditions, but only where the Java standard treatment would likely not pick up a problem and lead to soft failures
-* This is an intentional tradeoff - please wrap this library if you need more.
-A suitable wrapper has been provided
+    **This is an intentional tradeoff - please wrap this library if you need more.
+A suitable wrapper has been provided**

 There are a number of collections that support these characteristics but I have considered only fastutil here - (Eclipse, HPPC, Koloboke) as they are likely to bring equivalent performance characteristics .
 I have also wrapped an  "Adaptive Radix Tree", a structure both